GitHubMilo/LocalFeralServices/README.md

 # LocalFeralServices
-A repo for using OVPN from Feral, but running Radarr / Sonarr etc.
+A repo for using OVPN from Feral, but running Radarr / Sonarr etc. on a local server.

 On your local host, in your chosen directory...let's assume it is "/share/Containers"